 Another feminine version of Alexandra, Alexandrine was popular in 1900 and 1901 with over 4200 little girls with this name.
 This vintage French girl name is one of the favorites in France.

 As a variation of Virginia, Virginie had just over 3900 French girls with this name in 1900.
 At the time, Virginie Amelie Avegno Gautreau was a very popular socialite in France.
 This name would inspire many families to name their child Virgine.

 This old French baby girl name is a strong girl’s name.
 Meaning “As brave as a bear”.
-This name has power!
+The name Bernadette has power!
 It is the female version of Bernard and is also the name of St. Bernadette who had visions of the Virgin Mary.
-This beautiful name is not only religious but can be revived with you choosing this name for your daughter.
+This beautiful name is not only religious as can be seen but can be revived with you choosing this name for your daughter.

 This name was our 100th most popular old French name.
 According to statistics, just over 3800 French girls had this name in 1908, making it a popular name in France.
 Now, it does not make the list but is a beautiful name for any little girl.
 This pretty French girls name would make the perfect tribute to a baby.